-To configure a system configuration of limit control in the web interface:
+To configure a System Configuration of Limit Control in the web interface:

-- 1. Select "Enabled" in the mode of system configuration. - 2.
-Checked aging enabled. - 3.
-Set the aging period.
-The default is 3600 seconds.
+- 1. Select "Enabled" in the Mode of System Configuration. - 2.
+Checked "Aging Enabled". - 3.
+Set "Aging Period" (The default is 3600 seconds).

-To configure a port configuration of limit control in the web interface:
+To configure a Port Configuration of Limit Control in the web interface:

-- 1. Select "Enabled" in the mode of port configuration. - 2.
-Specify the maximum number of MAC addresses in the limit of port configuration. - 3.
-Set the action (Trap, Shutdown, or Trap & Shutdown) - 4.
-Click save.
+- 1. Select "Enabled" in the Mode of Port Configuration. - 2.
+Specify the maximum number of MAC addresses in the Limit of Port Configuration. - 3.
+Set "Action" (Trap, Shutdown, Trap & Shutdown. - 4.
+Click "Apply".